nuagedelait/course-handoff/docs/courses/handoff/00_designer-and-developer-collaboration.md

 ### Design

-- you should knwo better than me
+- you should know better than me

 ### Tech